syseleven/grav-docs-syseleven-stack/user/pages/04.Reference/08.network/02.lbaas/docs.en.md

 ### Header insertion

-Header insertion can be configured on the load balancer listener resource, for example using the command `openstack loadbalancer listener create --insert-headers <HEADER>=true [..]`.
+Header insertion can be configured on the load balancer listener resource, for example using the command `openstack loadbalancer listener create --insert-headers <header>=true [..]`.

 Header insertion is turned off by default.
 When turned on, the specified header with information about the request will be passed to the pool members.